Republicans win 218 US House seats, giving Donald Trump and the party control of government

 The incoming president has promised to carry out the country's largest-ever deportation operation, extend tax breaks, punish his political enemies, seize control of the federal government's most powerful tools and reshape the U.S. economy.
 The GOP election victories ensure that Congress will be onboard for that agenda, and Democrats will be almost powerless to check it.

-When Trump was elected president in 2016, Republicans also swept Congress, but he still encountered Republican leaders resistant to his policy ideas, as well as a Supreme Court with a liberal majority.
+When Trump was elected president in 2016, Republicans also swept Congress, but he still encountered Republican leaders resistant to his policy ideas, as well as a Supreme Court that was ideologically divided.
 Not this time.

 When he returns to the White House, Trump will be working with a Republican Party that has been completely transformed by his “Make America Great Again" movement and a Supreme Court dominated by conservative justices, including three that he appointed.

-Note: This story has been corrected to reflect that the Supreme Court was ideologically divided, not with a liberal majority, when Donald Trump was elected president in 2016.